e0m00p2/majara/content/Updated Journals/[WA] Planes/Majara/[WA] Countries/Coedada Kingdom.md

 # Article
 ### Geography:

-Coedada, strategically situated between the Kingdom of Conquerors ([[Updated Journals/[WA] Countries/Scourre|Scourre]]) to the north and the [[Dwarf]] hold Emblajul to the southeast, has a diverse landscape.
+Coedada, strategically situated between the Kingdom of Conquerors ([[Scourre|Scourre]]) to the north and the [[Dwarf]] hold Emblajul to the southeast, has a diverse landscape.
 The challenging northern terrains have shaped the Coedada into experts in fortification, while the southern regions, influenced by their [[Dwarf|Dwarven]] neighbors, boast substantial mountainous terrain and rich mineral deposits.

 ### Political Structure: